 Evolutionary conservation and divergence of the Gene Co-expression Networks

-Notwithstanding the analysis of gene expression pattern provided insights of gene expression divergence and conservation, co-expression gene networks, constructed by highly connected genes, and is more relevant to the vital biological processes of growth and development, and complex regulatory process of abiotic stress response.
+Notwithstanding the analysis of gene expression pattern provided insights of gene expression divergence and conservation, co-expression gene networks, constructed by highly connected genes, is more relevant to important biological processes of growth and development and complex regulation of abiotic stress response.
 To grasp gene co-expression network conservation and divergence, all 40 datasets of leaves were used to construct a co-expression network by weighted gene co-expression network analysis (WGCNA).
-To enhance the accuracy of the WGCNA analysis, genes with fragments per kilobase of exon model per million reads mapped of less than one (FPKM< 1) were removed.
+To improve the accuracy of WGCNA, we removed genes with FPKM< 1.
 In conjunction with connection strengths (soft-threshold power: 5, R2> 0.90) among 12110 genes (Figure S1), a global view of co-expression network topology among four species was constructed.
 Genes in the same showed module showed a higher topological overlap (Figure S2).
 Finally, a total of 33 modules were used for investigating evolutionary conservation and divergence of gene co-expression networks, which are defined as clusters of highly interconnected genes (Figure 4A).
 In these modules, the number of the genes ranged from 31 (dark orange) to 3128 (turquoise) with high correlation coefficients with one another in corresponding modules.
 Every gene connectivity was evaluated on each module.
 Highly connected genes (kME> 0.95) were identified as hub genes.
 Ultimately, a total of 425 hub genes (ranging from 1 to 293 within the modules) were detected.

 Of particular concern is that co-expression networks related to cold and salt stress, due to four diploid species presented different cold and salt stress resistance.
 Association analyses between co-expression modules and abiotic stress (Cold and salt stress) revealed that 17 modules correlated with abiotic stress (Shar.T.S: 7 modules; Cold: 8 modules; Salt: 8 modules), thus representing suites of interconnected genes underlying the biological process of the abiotic stress response (Table S7).
 Noticeably, among four species, GD3 and Salt/Cold group had more overlapped modules.
 Considering GD3 showed better cold and salt tolerance than the other three species, suggested GD3 evolved more complete mechanisms in abiotic stress adaptation.
 On the contrary, almost no one module showed overlap between GD8 and abiotic stress groups, and it is foreseeable that GD8 manifests as significantly sensitive under cold and salt.

-Interestingly, the skyblue3 module exhibited a significantly negative correlation with the Share.T.S, Cold, and Salt groups.
-One of the hub gene, RALF (rapid alkalization factor)-like was identified in within the module.
-The homolog gene from the Arabidopsis perhaps could be responsible for the regulation of the plant stress response and or adaptation, growth, and development.
-Fifteen genes in this module were interconnected with the RALF-like protein coding gene.
-Except for five uncharacterized genes, ten out of fifteen interconnected genes were associated with the GO term, response to the stimulus, including Gorai.005G234900, Gorai.007G094200, Gorai.N023400, and Gorai.011G238800.
-The homologs from Arabidopsis have been annotated for four important transcription factors: MYB44, TCP9, TCP12, and GATA8, and are majorly involved in abiotic stress response.
-Moreover, two xyloglucan endotransglucosylase/hydrolase protein 22 (XTH22)-encoding genes, Gorai.003G052400 and Gorai.009G006400, were observed to be involved in carbohydrate transport and metabolism.
+Interestingly, we found the skyblue3 module displayed a significant negative correlation with Share.T.S, Cold, and Salt group.
+One hub gene, RALF (rapid alkalization factor)-like, was identified in this module.
+The homologs of this gene in Arabidopsis may regulate plant stress, growth, and development.
+Fifteen genes in this module that is interconnected with the RALF-like protein coding gene.
+Except for five uncharacterized genes, ten out of fifteen interconnected genes are related to GO term of response to the stimulus, including Gorai.005G234900, Gorai.007G094200, Gorai.N023400, and Gorai.011G238800.
+Homologs of them in Arabidopsis have annotated four important transcription factors: MYB44, TCP9, TCP12, and GATA8, and involved in abiotic stress response.
+We also observed two xyloglucan endotransglucosylase/hydrolase protein 22 (XTH22)-encoding genes, Gorai.003G052400 and Gorai.009G006400, which involved in carbohydrate transport and metabolism.
 Homologs of Gorai.005G094300 in Arabidopsis, EXORDIUM protein-encoding gene, required for cell expansion in leaves, and may be involved in signaling processes that coordinate brassinosteroid (BR) responses to environmental or developmental signals (Figure 5).
 Most of the fifteen genes were decreased the expression level after cold and salt stress treatment.